dotlang/language/doc/RFE.md

 `||`, `something`, `anything`, `any`
 `int`, `float`, `char`, `byte`, `string`, `bool`, `nothing`, `type`, `ptr` so we will remove `type`, and replace it with `||`?
+If a binding is of type `anything` it can be anything.
+If a type is, it can be any type.

 ? - We can implement protocol or type-class using unions. we define functions that a type group should support.